-- The next step in the Shoring Sequence would be to convert the 2-Post Shores into Laced Post Shores (or complete the Sloped Floor Shores as Braced Pairs). - These are well braced 3-Dimensional Systems, and may be called Class 3 Shores. - Class 3 Shores are the most stable systems that we can build, and one may make them more stable by anchoring the Sole Plates to the concrete slab. - Cribbing is a 3-dimensional system, but most cribs rely on, only, friction for lateral bracing. - If more positive lateral bracing is desired, cribs may be sheathed with plywood on all 4 sides, or metal clips may be installed at the corners. - The base members could also be restrained from sliding on the concrete slab by using anchor bolts or assemblies similar to Rake Sole Anchors. - Raker Shores should be installed using a similar progression. - First one Raker would be built and moved into place. - Then another could be paired with the first, with X bracing between them. - This could be followed by an entire series of Rakers that extend the full length of the damaged wall. - All Rakers should be prefabricated as much as possible. - A Pneumatic Strut, Raker System or Systems may be used as the initial, temporary Raker System. - Preplan to make sure that the temporary Raker System is smaller than the Final Systems, so it may be built over, and removed after the final Raker System is completed. - Pneumatic Strut Systems are available that allow a pair of Rakers to be cross braced, also they can have a mid-point brace installed to improve the stability of the system.
+- The next step in the Shoring Sequence would be to convert the 2-Post Shores into Laced Post Shores (or complete the Sloped Floor Shores as Braced Pairs). - These are well braced 3-Dimensional Systems, and may be called Class 3 Shores. - Class 3 Shores are the most stable systems that we can build, and one may make them more stable by anchoring the Sole Plates to the concrete slab. - Cribbing is a 3-dimensional system, but most cribs rely on, only, friction for lateral bracing. - If more positive lateral bracing is desired, cribs members may be interconnected using plywood strips as shown on page 2-45. - The base members could also be restrained from sliding on the concrete slab by using anchor bolts or assemblies similar to Rake Sole Anchors. - Raker Shores should be installed using a similar progression. - First one Raker would be built and moved into place. - Then another could be paired with the first, with X bracing between them. - This could be followed by an entire series of Rakers that extend the full length of the damaged wall. - All Rakers should be prefabricated as much as possible. - A Pneumatic Strut, Raker System or Systems may be used as the initial, temporary Raker System. - Preplan to make sure that the temporary Raker System is smaller than the Final Systems, so it may be built over, and removed after the final Raker System is completed. - Pneumatic Strut Systems are available that allow a pair of Rakers to be cross braced, also they can have a mid-point brace installed to improve the stability of the system.